 In 2016-7 the Goodrich parochial church council (PCC) successfully applied to the Heritage Lottery Fund for a grant to repair the fabric of St Giles, Goodrich and to improve public accessibility.
-One of the conditions was that heritage information should be provided for visitors as there was no church guide.
-I was approached by the PCC to provide a heritage trail.
+One of the conditions was that heritage information should be provided for visitors - there was no church guide or heritage trail.
+I was approached by the PCC to provide the guide.
 This involved original research both into the fabric of the church and into documents such as the churchwardens' accounts.
-The heritage trail has been completed and is available in the church as well as online.1
+The heritage trail has been completed and is available in the church as well as online.